ANZICS CTG Endorsed Study

 Alfred Hospital Project Grant $121,070

-The PHARLAP Study recruited 115 patients throughout Australia, New Zealand, Saudi Arabia and the newly established European network.
-The final patient follow up was recently completed and data cleaning is underway.
+The PHARLAP Study recruited 115 patients throughout Australia, New Zealand, Saudi Arabia, Ireland and United Kingdom.

 We have a planned IPDMA with the ART and OLA study investigators which will inform future trials in this area.